avaneev/lzav/README.md

 processors released since 2019.
 Note that the algorithm exhibits adaptive qualities, and its actual performance depends on the data being compressed.
-LZAV may show an exceptional performance on your specific data, including, but not limited to sparse databases, log files, HTML/XML files.
+LZAV may show an exceptional performance on your specific data, including, but not limited to: sparse databases, log files, HTML/XML files.

-It is also worth noting that compression methods like LZAV and LZ4 usually have an advantage over dictionary- and entropy-based coding in that hash-table-based compression has a very small overhead while the classic LZ77 decompression has none at all - this is especially relevant for smaller data.
+It is also worth noting that compression methods like LZAV and LZ4 usually have an advantage over dictionary- and entropy-based coding in that hash-table-based compression has a small operation and memory overhead while the classic LZ77 decompression has no overhead at all - this is especially relevant for smaller data.

 For a more comprehensive in-memory compression algorithms benchmark you may visit [lzbench](https://github.com/inikep/lzbench).